10 Dec 2 Seas Agency’s Virtual Office: An Innovative Way to Sell Foreign Rights

 By Marleen Seegers — Article first published in July 2013 (updated regularly)

 One of the reasons behind our success as a foreign rights agency is the fact that we constantly build personal connections with publishing professionals from all four corners of the world and continue to nurture these relationships as years go by.
 We travel several times per year to international book fairs and publishing cities, including two long trips to Europe around the Frankfurt and London Book Fairs.

 This means that I am not physically present at our headquarters in Ojai, California for over three months per year.
 Moreover, Senior Agent Chrysothemis – who joined our team in the summer of 2015 from Porto, Portugal – is now based in Nicosia, Cyprus.
 Our Royalty Manager Blanka works from Yukon, Canada.
 We also frequently work with virtual interns who have been based in places as varied as Edinburgh, Denver, Milan, Paris, São Paulo and New York.

 How do we manage this virtual office?
 We like to keep things simple and efficient.
-Besides being extremely well-organized and very meticulous – which we should be, as foreign rights sellers – all it takes are the below cloud-based tools that we use 24/7, also when we aren’t traveling.
+Besides being extremely well-organized and very meticulous – which we should be, as foreign rights sellers – all it takes are the below cloud-based tools and apps that we use 24/7, also when we aren’t traveling.

 Virtual office tool #1: Xero (accounting & invoicing)

 Thanks to Xero, we can create and send digital invoices from anywhere, keep track of our cash flow, overdue payments, etc. Our Xero-certified accounting company (which has its headquarters in Australia) has access to our account.
 This enables them to reconcile expenses (Xero is connected to our bank & credit card accounts), establish expense reports, and pull P&L statements, balance sheets, etc. when necessary.
 It also has a handy Payroll integration, in case you have employees.